wp-slimstat/wp-slimstat/readme.txt

 Donate link: http://www.duechiacchiere.it/wp-slimstat
 Tags: analytics, statistics, slimstat, shortstat, tracking, pathstat, reports, referers, hits, pageviews, world map, stats, maxmind, fusion charts
 Requires at least: 2.9.2
-Tested up to: 3.0
+Tested up to: 3.0.1
-Stable tag: 2.0.8
+Stable tag: 2.0.9

 == Description ==
-A simple but powerful web analytics plugin for Wordpress.
+A simple but powerful real-time web analytics plugin for Wordpress.
 It doesn't require any subscription to external statistic services: all metrics are kept on your local server, private and accessible to your eyes only.
 Features the famous one-click install-and-go.
+Results are shown in real-time!

 ## Requirements
 * Wordpress 2.9 or higher